-Data / Parameter: W X

-Data unit: tons tons

-Description: Total amount of organic waste prevented from disposal in year x (tons)

-Source of data to be Measurements made by the pro- oject participant.

-used:

-Value of data applied for 232,235

-the purpose of

-calculating expected Organic (Average ton/year) Paper (Average ton/year)

-emission reductions in 190,861 41,374

-section B.5:

-Description of Continuously, aggregated at lea ast annually.
-It is measured by the weighing scale

-measurement methods in the entrance of the landfill.
-Trucks are weighted in the landfill entrance and

-and procedures to be exit.
+Data / Parameter: W X Data unit: tons Description: Total amount of organic waste prevented from disposal in year x (tons) Source of data to be used: Measurements made by the project participant.
+Value of data applied for the purpose of 261,008 calculating expected Organic (Average ton/year) Paper (Average ton/year) emission reductions in section B.5: 214,508 46,500 Description of measurement methods Continuously, aggregated at least annually.
+It is measured by the weighing scale in the entrance of the landfill.
+Trucks are weighted in the landfill entrance and and procedures to be applied: exit.
 The difference of weights gives the amount of waste.

-applied:

-QA/QC procedures to be

-applied: landfill.
-They are calibrated by IPEN-RN (Instituto de Pesquisas Energéticas e

-6 tical and Nuclear Research) accredited by

-INMETRO (Brazilian institute for metrology and calibration).
-This calibration

-follows the standards and procedures described in Portaria INMETRO MICT $236/94^{21}$.
+QA/QC procedures to be applied: This value will be measured by a weighing scale installed in the entrance of the landfill.
+They are calibrated by IPEN-RN (Instituto de Pesquisas Energéticas e INMETRO (Brazilian institute Nucleares - Institute of Energetical and Nuclear Research) accredited by INMETRO (Brazilian institute for metrology and calibration).
+This calibration follows the standards and procedures described in Portaria INMETRO MICT

+$236/94^{21}$.
 Any comment:

-Data / Parameter: p {n,i,x}
+Data / Parameter: P {n,i,x}

 Data unit: -

-Description: Weight fra ction of the e waste type j in the sample n collected during the year x
+Description: Weight fraction of the waste type j in the sample n collected during the year x

-Source of data to be used: Sample me easurement s made by the project participant.
+Source of data to be Sample me asurements s made by the project participant.

+used:

 Value of data applied for %

 the purpose of Organic 0.5305

 calculating expected Paper 0.115

 emission reductions in

 section B.5:

-Description of · - vented from disposal, using the waste categories j , as
+Description of ^ vented from disposal, using the waste categories j , as

-measurement methods for DOCj and kj , and weigh each waste fraction.
+measurement methods provided in the table for DOCj and kj , and weigh each waste fraction.
 The size

-and procedures to be - • pling should be statistically significant with a maximum
+and procedures to be and frequency of sampling should be statistically significant with a maximum

-applied: • U 20% at a 95% confidence level.
+applied: uncertainty range of 20% at a 95% confidence level.
 As a minimum, sampling

 should be u ındertaken four times per year.

 QA/QC procedures to be

 applied:

-Any comment: This param neter only n needs to be monitored if the waste prevented from disposal
+Any comment: This param eter only n eeds to be monitored if the waste prevented from disposal

-include sev veral waste categories j , as categorized in the tables for DOCj and kj .
+include sev reral waste categories j , as categorized in the tables for DOCj and kj .

-Data / Parameter: Ζ

-Data unit: -

-Description: Number of samples collected during the year x

-Source of data to be Project participants

-used:

-Value of data applied for 12 (for 2004)

-the purpose of

-calculating expected

-emission reductions in

-section B.5:

-Description of Continuously, aggregated annually.

-measurement methods

-and procedures to be

-applied:

-This parameter only needs to be monitored if the waste prevented from disposal

-applied: includes several waste categories j , as categorized in the tables for DOC_j and k_j .
+Data / Parameter: Z Data unit: - Description: Number of samples collected during the year x Source of data to be used: Project participants Value of data applied for the purpose of calculating expected emission reductions in section B.5: 12 (for 2004) Description of measurement methods and procedures to be applied: Continuously, aggregated annually.
+QA/QC procedures to be applied: This parameter only needs to be monitored if the waste prevented from disposal includes several waste categories j , as categorized in the tables for DOC_j and k_j .
 Any comment:

-Data / Parameter: $\mathbf{EF}{\mathbf{grid},\mathbf{CM},\mathbf{y}} (= \mathbf{EF}{\mathrm{EL},\mathbf{j},\mathbf{y}})$ Data unit: tCO 2 /MWh Description: Combined margin emission factor for the grid in year y
+Data / Parameter: $\mathbf{EF}{\mathbf{grid},\mathbf{CM},\mathbf{y}} (= \mathbf{EF}{\mathrm{EL},j,y})$ Data unit: tCO 2 /MWh Description: Combined margin emission factor for the grid in year y Source of data to be Calculated based on data published by Brazilian/DNA, using the procedures in